Title and statement of responsibility area

 Title based on contents of fonds.

-The documents were donated in two accessions (2006) by the St. Patrick's Society of Richmond and Vicinity.
+The documents were donated in three accessions (2006 and 2021) by the St. Patrick's Society of Richmond and Vicinity.

 Most of the documents are in English, some in French.